I am sorry that you have been so tremendously let down.

 But we won’t be discouraged.

-In a few short days, we will celebrate Freedom Day on June 19, which acknowledges and celebrates the Emancipation Proclamation of Slavery in the United States.
+Soon we will celebrate Freedom Day on June 19, which acknowledges and celebrates the Emancipation Proclamation of Slavery in the United States.
 It is paramount for you to know that you are free.
 You are free to succeed.
 You are free to make your imprint on this world.